 Icy or hard-packed pistes (groomed trails) can be very hard and slippery.
 Snowboarders may find it difficult to plant an edge or make grippy turns.
 Snowboarders may go faster with ice or hard-packed snow and may feel like they’re unable to stay in control.

 When temperatures are warmer, it’s more common to have slushy snow.
-Slush can be difficult for snowboarders, it’s heavy and slow and it can pull you in different directions.
+Snowboarding slushy snow can be difficult, it’s heavy and slow and it can pull you in different directions.
 However, some beginners may like slush snow as it generally slows you down.

 Crud snow is the worst kind of snow.
 It’s difficult to navigate and may mean boarding through alternating consistency.
 Crud snow requires a lot of concentration and if you’re not careful, it could cause a lot of falls.